This degree prepares students to perform selected activities in the operating room as an entry-level member of the surgical team.

 - SUR 298: Seminar and Project - 3 credits

-- SUR 254: Professional Issues in Surgical Tehcnology - 2 credits
+- SUR 254: Professional Issues in Surgical Technology - 2 credits

 Attendance at an information session is strongly encouraged for all prospective students.
 Information sessions will cover class expectations, success tips, student materials and supplies and class registration.
 Registration is required to attend an information session, and space is limited.